impact27/registrator/README.md

 ## Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)
+This python3 code does image registration for microfluidics devices.
+The scale, rotation and position between two images is extracted

 ## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
+Show what the code does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation